apache/geode-native/BUILDING.md

 # build step
 $ cmake --build . -- <platform-specific parallelism parameters (see below)>
 ```
-If OpenSSL is installed in a custom location, then one can pass `OPENSSL_ROOT_DIR` during the CMake configuration step. e.g.  add `-DOPENSSL_ROOT_DIR=/path/to/openssl`.
+If OpenSSL is installed in a custom location, then one must pass `OPENSSL_ROOT_DIR` during the CMake configuration step. e.g.  add `-DOPENSSL_ROOT_DIR=/path/to/openssl`.

 To explicitly specify the location in which the Native Client will be installed, add `-DCMAKE_INSTALL_PREFIX=/path/to/installation/destination` to this initial `cmake` execution command.